Getting started

 ax wait <id>... [--all|--any] |

 Block until sessions reach a terminal state.
+The id list can mix local ids and host-qualified ids such as win01/<id>.
 Exit 0 when they conclude success, non-zero on failure, 124 on --timeout.
 The scripting counterpart to --wait on a launch. |

 ax result <id> [--json] |